 Client or S/MIME Certificates

-Secure/Multipurpose Internet Mail Extensions (S/MIME) or Client certificates work much in the same way SSL certificates work using the SSL protocol to provide authentication by inspecting the contents of an encrypted digital identity submitted by the client.
+Secure/Multipurpose Internet Mail Extensions (S/MIME) or Client certificates work much in the same way TLS certificates work using the TLS protocol to provide authentication by inspecting the contents of an encrypted digital identity submitted by the client.

 Client certificates are issued to individuals and have been traditionally used with signing and encrypting e-mail.
 Client certificates associate an individual’s University approved e-mail address to a public/private cryptographic key pair that he/she personally controls.